julianjca/juliancanderson.com/content/blog/how-dota2-takes-advantage-of-signaling/index.md

 ---

 ## Signaling in DOTA2
-There are a lot of ways you can signal in DOTA2.
-Not just by buying in-game cosmetics, Battle Pass, and DOTA Plus.
+There are 2 ways you can signal in DOTA2, in-game cosmetics and Battle Pass.
 Let's dive to every single one of them:

 ---

 ### In-Game Cosmetics
-This is the most popular one and a lot of games has done this before, for example: Fortnite, Counter Strike Global Offensive, PUBG, and many more.
+This is the most popular one and a lot of games has done the same thing, for example: Fortnite, Counter Strike Global Offensive, PUBG, and many more.
 Company gains a lot of revenue from in-game cosmetics because people are willing to spend a lot of money on it.
 This kind of monetization might not make sense for a lot of people.
 People always wonder why would you spend your money on something that is only can be seen online?

 <div style="display: flex; justify-content: space-between; align-items: center; margin-top: 20px;">
   <img style="width: 48%;" src="./ecb6fb50d89ce5b93f6d516037f2b797.gif"></img>